Chattopadhyay-Souparno/Lung-Nodule-Segmentation-using-Volumetric-Convolution/README.md

 # Lung Nodule Detection using Segmentation-Based V-Net Architecture

 ## Overview
-This project is a solo endeavor aimed at automating the detection of lung nodules from volumetric CT scans using a segmentation-based approach with a 3D V-Net architecture.
+This project aims to automate lung nodule detection from volumetric CT scans using a segmentation-based approach with a 3D V-Net architecture.
 The primary objective is to precisely segment lung regions and identify potential nodules to aid in early detection and diagnosis.

-The project leverages advanced preprocessing techniques, efficient patch-based segmentation, and deep learning to address the challenges posed by medical image analysis.
+The project leverages advanced preprocessing techniques, efficient patch-based segmentation, and deep learning to address the challenges of medical image analysis.
 The solution was developed and tested on the LUNA16 dataset, showcasing promising results.

 ---